mandarine3ds/mandarine/README.md

 ## Contribution

 We are looking for more devs to join the team but we especially need more testers.
-Please contact us on Discord if you interested in the role
+Please contact us on Discord / Telegram if you interested in the role

 As for PR's, we usually will accept them if they work well and aren't "nuke the world" Pr's which change too much for no reason
 If you need assistance with clang-format contact us on Discord, we'll be more than happy to help